 I quit writing books for publishers and turned down the many offers I’ve had to teach lettering classes for online companies because, when I crunch the numbers, it’s not worth my time when I can sell things directly to my readers.

 When you only have so many hours in the day, you have to think about where your time is best spent.

 Note: This may not make sense for you if you don’t have a large readership to sell to.
 If that’s the case, I encourage you to make it a goal to grow your email list, social media, blog, etc. so you can sell things yourself.
 It’s so much more profitable than working for someone else and only getting a small percentage.
-For more on this, check out my post on Blogging as a Business.
+For more on this, check out my free Blogging as a Creative Business Course.